huggingface/hub-docs/docs/hub/model-cards.md

 * Allowing users to filter models at https://huggingface.co/models.
 * Displaying the model's license.
-* Adding datasets to the metadata will add a message reading `Datasets used to train:` to your model card and link the relevant datasets, if they're available on the Hub.
+* Adding datasets to the metadata will add a message reading `Datasets used to train:` to your model page and link the relevant datasets, if they're available on the Hub.

 Dataset, metric, and language identifiers are those listed on the [Datasets](https://huggingface.co/datasets), [Metrics](https://huggingface.co/metrics) and [Languages](https://huggingface.co/languages) pages.